Landau Hamiltonian with Gaussian white noise potential and the asymptotic of its bottom of spectrum: Introduction

 Let us now outline the ideas of proof for Theorems \ref{thm1} and \ref{thm2}.
 The key idea is to reformulate the problem of operator construction into the construction of a semigroup.
 More precisely, we consider the singular SPDE:

-Notice that when $\bA = 0$, this PDE reduces to the parabolic Anderson model (PAM), one of the archetypal examples in the recent breakthroughs of singular SPDE theories \cite{Hai14, GIP15}.
-We argue that our parabolic equation can be solved using similar arguments as PAM in \cite{HL15}.
-Furthermore, we deduce that the solution map induces a semigroup $(R_t)$ of bounded operators which is strongly continuous in the time variable.
+Notice that when $\bA = 0$, this PDE reduces to the parabolic Anderson model (PAM), one of the archetypal examples in the breakthroughs of singular SPDE theories \cite{Hai14, GIP15}.
+We argue that our parabolic equation can be solved using arguments similar to those developed for PAM in \cite{HL15}.
+Furthermore, we deduce that the solution map induces a semigroup $(P_t)$ of bounded operators which is strongly continuous in the time variable.
 This allows us to apply a classical result due to Hille and Yosida (see, for example, \cite[Theorem II.3.8]{EN00}), yielding the infinitesimal generator of the semigroup, which turns out to be our desired operator.
-This line of reasoning is in the same spirit of an recent work by the author and Labbé \cite{HL24}, which addressed the construction of Anderson Hamiltonian on full space $\R^2$ and $\R^3$.
-While their case is much more technical since the semigroup consists of unbounded operators to which the Hille-Yosida theory does not apply, our present setting allows to carry out the same spirit of proof without too much of a technical burden.
-As a consequence of the scheme, the construction of $H$ can be factorized into a composition of several maps, as illustrated in Figure \ref{fig:scheme}.
+This line of reasoning is in the same spirit as a recent work by Labbé and the author \cite{HL26}, which addressed the construction of the Anderson Hamiltonian on the full spaces $\R^2$ and $\R^3$.
+While their case is much more technical since the semigroup consists of unbounded operators to which the Hille--Yosida theory does not apply, our present setting allows us to carry out the same spirit of proof without too much of a technical burden.
+As a consequence of the scheme, the construction of $H$ can be factorised into a composition of several maps, as illustrated in Figure \ref{fig:scheme}.